-44.23.01-01: UCTC Year 2045 Long Range Transportation Plan and 2045 Plan Update - Part Consultant Study
+44.23.01-01: UCTC Year 2045 Long Range Transportation Plan

-UCTC is required by Federal law to update its LRTP at least once every five (5) years; the most recent iteration - Rethinking Transportation: Plan 2040 - was completed in September of 2015.
+UCTC is required by Federal law to update its LRTP at least once every five (5) years; the most recent iteration - Plan 2045 - was completed in September of 2020.
 The LRTP gives citizens and decision makers a structured means to be thoughtful about the role that transportation will play in the future.
 The LRTP is both a statement of policy and an investment plan: it states how available funds are best used to meet regional priorities.
 The document establishes a regional vision and goals for transportation planning and programming, which thereby creates the framework for establishing the projects, strategies and actions that are necessary to realize that vision.
-This task will allow MPO staff to publicize and distribute the document, monitor MPO conformance to performance measures, evaluate how day-to-day activities meet the requirements of the Plan and prepare for the next Plan update, due for completion in 2020.
-Potential contractual expenses include the development of Performance Management Plan.
+This task will allow MPO staff to publicize and distribute the document, monitor MPO conformance to performance measures, evaluate how day-to-day activities meet the requirements of the Plan, conduct any necessary revisions, and prepare for the next Plan update, due for completion in 2025.

-44.23.01-01: UCTC Year 2045 Long Range Transportation Plan Federal Share Local Share Total State Soft Match Total Project Cost: \$85,000 \$4,474 \$89,474 \$13,421 \$35,000 available for consultant procurement as needed Deliverables: Maintenance, distribution and publication of LRTP document and monitoring to ensure conformance across all elements of the MPO; development of necessary scope of work for Year 2045 update; Performance Management Plan Schedule: This is an ongoing activ rity, April 2020 - Marc h 2021;
+44.23.01-01: UCTC Year 2045 Long Range Transportation Plan Federal Share Local Share Total State Soft Match Total Project Cost: \$2,500 \$132 \$2,632 \$395 Deliverables: Maintenance, distribution and publication of LRTP document and monitoring to ensure conformance across all elements of the MPO; development of necessary revisions Schedule: This is an ongoing activity, A pril 2021 - March 2022